British Royal Train: Fleet from 1977

 In 1977, the Royal Train was considerably changed to update it for use during Elizabeth II's Silver Jubilee celebrations.
 A number of new carriages were added to the train, and old ones either refurbished or withdrawn.
 Since this time all Royal Train vehicles have been painted Royal Claret and numbered in a dedicated series commencing at 2900.

 The new 1977 vehicles were converted Mark 3 carriages originally built for the prototype High Speed Train (HST) in the early 1970s.
 The new formation has a higher maximum speed, depending on the locomotive, an important factor if slots are to be found for the train on crowded main lines.

 Following the wedding of Prince Charles and Lady Diana Spencer on 29 July 1981, the honeymoon royal train configuration was formed with inspection saloon 975025 Caroline.

 The table below lists all the vehicles used in the fleet since 1977 in numerical order.

 Royal Train use

 Although this type of travel is expensive compared to scheduled services, the train enables members of the Royal Family to carry out busy schedules over an extended period, in a secure environment that minimises disruption and inconvenience to the public and provides accommodation and office facilities.
-On at least one occasion, The Prince of Wales has conducted a dinner meeting on board the train.
+On at least one occasion, Charles III has conducted a dinner meeting on board the train.